Fishkeeping: Brackish water

 Brackish water aquaria combine elements of the other types, with salinity that must stay between that of freshwater and seawater.
 Brackish water fish come from habitats with varying salinity, such as mangroves and estuaries, and do not thrive if kept permanently in freshwater.
-Although brackish water aquaria are not necessarily familiar to inexperienced aquarists, many species prefer brackish water, including some mollies, many gobies, some pufferfish, monos, and scats.
+Although brackish water aquaria are not a common option chosen by many aquarists, brackish water hosts unique benefits that could be more optimal for traditional species within aquaria, as many species prefer brackish water, including some mollies, many gobies, some pufferfish, monos, and scats.

 Aquarium maintenance

 Ideal aquarium ecology reproduces the balance found in nature in the closed system of an aquarium.
 In practice, it is virtually impossible to maintain a perfect balance.
 As an example, a balanced predator-prey relationship is nearly impossible to maintain in even the largest aquaria.
 Typically, an aquarium keeper must actively maintain balance in the small ecosystems that aquaria provide.
 Basic aquarium maintenance should generally be performed weekly to maintain optimum conditions for fish and plants.

 Balance is facilitated by larger volumes of water which dilute the effects of a systemic shock.
 For example, the death of the only fish in a 10 L tank causes dramatic changes in the system, while the death of that same fish in a 400 L tank that holds many fish may create only a minor imbalance.
 For this reason, hobbyists often favor larger tanks whenever possible, as they require less intensive attention.
 This same concept extends to the filtration system as well, external (outside of the tank) systems in particular.
 Generally speaking, the larger the filtration system depending on its configuration, the more capable it will be of properly maintaining an aquatic environment.
 External filtration systems provide the added benefit of increasing the overall volume of water and its dilution effect.
 For example, a 190 L aquarium with an external filter that holds 40 L creates a 230 L aquatic system, an increase of over twenty percent.

 A variety of nutrient cycles is important in the aquarium.
-Dissolved oxygen enters at the surface water-air interface through agitation or what would be observed as waves in a natural environment, and carbon dioxide escapes into the air.
-The phosphate cycle is an important, although often overlooked, nutrient cycle.
-Sulfur, iron, and micronutrients enter the system as food and exit as waste.
-Appropriate handling of the nitrogen cycle, along with a balanced food supply and consideration of biological loading, is usually enough to keep these nutrient cycles in adequate equilibrium.
+Imitating natural waves that would be found in natural bodies of water allows dissolved oxygen to be dispersed, causing the release of carbon dioxide.
+There are plenty of other vital processes and nutrients that are necessary for an aquarium to thrive.
+Nutritional cycles such as the phosphate and nitrogen cycle allow essential elements to support a stable environment.
+Consumption and waste both contribute greatly to these systems, including sulfur, iron, and other micronutrients.
+Appropriate handling of these factors, along with a balanced food supply and consideration of biological loading, is a requirement to keep these nutrient cycles in adequate equilibrium.